Desalination: Use around the world

 As of 2008, "World-wide, 13,080 desalination plants produce more than 12 billion gallons of water a day, according to the International Desalination Association."
-An estimate in 2009 found that the worldwide desalinated water supply will triple between 2008 and 2020.
+An estimate in 2009 found that the worldwide desalinated water supply would triple between 2008 and 2020.

 One of the world's largest desalination hubs is the Jebel Ali Power Generation and Water Production Complex in the United Arab Emirates.
 It is a site featuring multiple plants using different desalination technologies and is capable of producing 2.2 million cubic meters of water per day.

 A typical aircraft carrier in the U.S. military uses nuclear power to desalinize 400000 USgal of water per day.